jcc83267/06-Weather-Dashboard/README.md

 * The first screenshot shows the website without any inputs.
 ![screenshot of the password generator](./assets/images/screenshot-1.png)

-* The second screenshot shows when a city is inputed.
+* The second screenshot shows when a city is inputted.
 ![screenshot of the password generator](./assets/images/screenshot-2.png)

 ## Link to Website